MikeFlanigan/camera-lap-timer/README.md

 as to who could make a lap time the fastest.
 Honestly this wasn't fast.
 But it seems to work.

 # How to use it (once it's been setup)
+- launch by running the exe "lap_timer_v1.exe" (or further explanation in the how to set it up section)
+    * Note when running on a computer the exe wasn't compiled on it can take up to 2 minutes to launch....
+I don't know why.

 - generally at any time press 'q' to quit the program.

 1. View webcam stream.
 If the start/finish line is in view then press space bar to continue.